-“Language across generations: Contact-induced change in morpho-syntax in German-Polish bilingual speech (LangGener)” – a research project funded by the National Science Centre (Poland) and the German Research Foundation (Deutsche Forschungsgemeinschaft)
+“Language across Generations: Contact Induced Change in Morphosyntax in German-Polish Bilingual Speech (LANGGENER)” – a grant project financed by the National Science Centre and the German Research Foundation (Deutsche Forschungsgemeinschaft).

-- head: prof. dr hab.
-Anna Zielińska (Institute of Slavic Studies, Polish Academy of Sciences);
+- Principal Investigator: Prof. Anna Zielińska, PhD, Dr. habil.
+(Institute of Slavic Studies, Polish Academy of Sciences);

-- head: prof. Björn Hansen (University of Regensburg);
+- Principal Investigator: Prof. Björn Hansen (University of Regensburg);

-- members: mgr Aneta Bučkova (University of Regensburg), mgr Carolin Centner (University of Regensburg), mgr Iga Kościołek (University of Regensburg), prof. Marek Nekula (University of Regensburg), dr Michał Woźniak (Institute of the Polish Language PAS, University of Regensburg); consultants: prof. Sandra Birzer (University of Bamberg), prof. Bernhard Brehmer (University of Greifswald), mgr Roman Fisun (University of Regensburg).
+- Co-Investigators: Anna Bučkova, MA (University of Regensburg), Carolin Centner, MA (University of Regensburg), Iga Kościołek, MA (University of Regensburg), Prof. Marek Nekula (University of Regensburg); Michał Woźniak, PhD (Institute of Polish Language PAS, University of Regensburg); consultants: Prof. Sandra Birzer (University of Bamberg), Prof. Bernhard Brehmer (University of Greifswald); Roman Fisun, MA (University of Regensburg).

-The aim of the project is to provide an integrative account of Polish-German bilingualism in Poland and Germany, including its linguistic as well as sociolinguistic aspects.
-The main objective is to answer the question whether morphosyntactic changes induced by German-Polish language contact in bilingual speech differ across generations.
-The research will focus on the interplay between language biographies and speech of two generations of bilingual communities.
-On the one hand, the research concentrates on bilingual speakers, on the other hand – on the processes of replication of morphosyntactic patterns in both languages: Polish and German.
-The result of the research will be a linguistic corpus of Polish-German bilingual speech (available online), scholarly publications and two doctoral dissertations prepared at the University of Regensburg.
+The aim of the project is an integrated description of German-Polish bilingualism in Poland and Germany, taking into account both linguistic and sociolinguistic aspects.
+The main objective of our scientific endeavour is to investigate whether morphosyntactic changes that are induced by language contact in the speech of bilingual people differ between generations.
+On the one hand, the object of our interest is the bilingual speaker, and on the other hand, the replication processes of morphosyntactic patterns in both languages: Polish and German.